India says China laying cables to bolster communications at border flashpoint

 “It is as tense as earlier,” he said.

-Above Leh, Ladakh’s main city, Indian fighter planes flew throughout the morning, their engines booming and echoing across the valley surrounded by brown, barren mountains.
+Above Leh, Ladakh’s main city, Indian fighter planes flew throughout the morning on Monday, their engines booming and echoing across the valley surrounded by brown, barren mountains.

-“Our biggest worry is that they have laid optical fibre cables for high-speed communications,” the first official said, referring to the lake’s southern bank, where Indian and Chinese troops are only a few hundred metres apart at some points.
+“Our biggest worry is that they have laid optical fiber cables for high-speed communications,” the first official said, referring to the lake’s southern bank, where Indian and Chinese troops are only a few hundred meters apart at some points.

-“They have been laying optical fibre cables on the southern bank at breakneck speed,” he said.
+“They have been laying optical fiber cables on the southern bank at breakneck speed,” he said.

-Indian intelligence agencies noted similar cables to the north of the Pangong Tso lake around a month ago, the second government official said.
+Indian intelligence agencies noted similar cables to the north of the Pangong Tso lake about a month ago, the second government official said.

-The first Indian government official said the authorities were alerted to such activity after satellite imagery showed unusual lines in the sand of the high-altitude deserts to the south of Pangong Tso.
+The first Indian official said authorities were alerted to the activity when satellite imagery showed unusual lines in the sand of the high-altitude deserts to the south of Pangong Tso.

-The Chinese have complained about India building roads and air strips in and around their disputed border, and Beijing says this triggered tensions along the border.
+The Chinese have complained about India building roads and air strips in the area and Beijing says this triggered the tension.

-A former Indian military intelligence official, who declined to be named because of the sensitivity of the matter, said optical fibre cables offered communications security as well as the ability to send data such as pictures and documents.
+A former Indian military intelligence official, who declined to be identified because of the sensitivity of the matter, said fiber optic cables offered communications security as well as the ability to send data such as pictures and documents.

 “If you speak on radio, it can get caught.
-Communications on optical fibre cables is secure,” he said.
+Communications on optical fiber cables is secure,” he said.

 The Indian military still depends on radio communications, the first official said, although he said it was encrypted.